grafluxe/git-continuous-integration-workflow/README.md

 ### Branch Naming

 Your branches should either be feature or hotfix branches.
 Begin each feature branch with a "feat/" keyword and each hotfix branch with a "fix/" keyword.
 After the slash, define the feature/hotfix in a short and descriptive manner (using kebab-case instead of whitespace).
-If your feature/hotfix references a story/ticket in an agile board (i.e. Trello, JIRA), you can use that id instead of a description.
+If your feature/hotfix references a story/ticket in an agile board (i.e. Trello, Jira), you can use that id instead of a description.

 Examples: